Justin Turner Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees' 4.08 team ERA ranks 13th among all league pitching staffs.
+- The Yankees' 4.10 team ERA ranks 13th among all MLB pitching staffs.

-- Yankees pitchers combine to rank 19th in baseball in home runs allowed (151 total, 1.2 per game).
+- Yankees pitchers combine to give up 154 total home runs at a clip of 1.3 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.